Helen Barney Employment

 - Ranked Band 1 - Employment barrister in the Midlands (C&P)

 - Employment and discrimination law specialist

 - Consistently recognised for her top rate performance in the legal directories (see below)

 Helen is a modern, approachable barrister who is renowned for her excellent client-care skills and working in partnership with those that instruct her.
 She is well adept at explaining complex legal arguments in simple plain language and brings to every claim sound case management and tactical awareness.

 Helen started her career as an in-house barrister in the employment team of a leading national firm.
 Since then Helen has accrued 15+ years experience as a practicing barrister with significant experience in the following fields:

 Helen also undertakes work on behalf of claimants by way of union supported complaints, insurance backed claims and privately paying individuals.
-Helen has a growing direct access practice.
-She recently assisted advising and representing an individual in his claim of race discrimination, following months of alleged harassment and eventual dismissal.
-She has a particular interest in disability discrimination and has successfully represented a number of individuals in failure to make reasonable adjustments, direct discrimination and discrimination arising from disability claims against their employers.
+Helen has recently successfully represented a client who had been dismissed for reasons relating to her pregnancy/childbirth, and an individual who had been dismissed following a fatally flawed and biased performance process, achieving maximum compensation.
+She has a particular interest in disability discrimination, to include failure to make reasonable adjustments, direct discrimination and discrimination arising from disability.

 Helen regularly appears before the Employment Tribunal, EAT and provides advice (oral and written) on the whole breadth of employment law issues.

 Helen has experience in advising employers on the adequacy of internal investigations, provided guidance on additional steps needed and conducted independent investigations.
 A recent investigation concerned an internal conflict within a reputable firm of solicitors.